Best Currency Pairs to Trade at What Time or Session?

 So you have everything ready, your terminal is up, you open a few charts and start looking for opportunities.
 What crucial questions should cross your mind at this point?

 - Are there better times to look for opportunities for certain pairs?

 - What are the key factors that make an impact on currency pairs?

-Well, to answer all these we need to see how currencies behave and if this behavior is in-line with your trading style.
+To answer all these, we need to see how currencies behave and if this behavior is in-line with your trading style.
 We are on a quest to find the best time to trade Forex pairs.

 Trading sessions and currency pairs, are they related?

 Forex currencies trading volume is definitely in direct correlation with people's activity during the day.